-Guiding program strategy.
-Overseeing CSP activities to ensure compliance with PPL Electric's EE&C Plan and Pennsylvania Utility PPL Electric Commission protocols.
-PPL Electric Reviewing, verifying and processing CSP invoices and matching payment requests to kWh/customers.
+PPL Electric Guiding program strategy.
+Overseeing CSP activities to ensure compliance with PPL Electric's EE&amp;C Plan and Pennsylvania Utility Commission protocols.
+Reviewing, verifying and processing CSP invoices and matching payment requests to kWh/customers.
 Ensuring all reporting and documentation is submitted in a timely manner and is accurate.
-Conducting evaluation, measurement, and verification EM&V CSP of energy savings.
+EM&V CSP Conducting evaluation, measurement, and verification of energy savings.
 Coordinating protocols with the SWE.
-Participating in the audit and weatherization component.
-Customer Following up on audit recommendations.
+Customer Participating in the audit and weatherization component.
+Following up on audit recommendations.
 Purchasing energy-efficient equipment to replace outdated equipment.